kkoomen/omnitagger/README.rst

 Soon available via pypi.

-Omnitagger is a CLI tool for beautifying your files and adding metadata automatically to your files.
+Omnitagger is a CLI tool for beautifying your music files and adding metadata automatically to your files.
 It provides fingerprint lookup via `acoustid <https://github.com/beetbox/pyacoustid>`__.
 Wether this is specified or not: after that it will check for the ``artist - title.{mp3,flac,ogg}`` format.
 If that pattern isn't found